Search Over Memory Artifacts

-Searching for Messages or Summaries
+Searching for Facts or Messages

-Choosing Between Summaries and Messages
+Choosing Between Facts and Messages

 Constructing Search Queries